zorael/kameloso/README.md

 # News

-* compiler segfaults are back.
+* compiler segfaults are back; dmd, ldc, gdc.
 * experimental `automodes` plugin, please test.
 * the `printer` plugin can now save logs to disk.
 Regenerate your configuration file and enable it with `logs` set to `true`.
-It can either write lines immediately as they are received, or buffer writes to write with a cadence of once every PING, configured with `bufferedWrites`.
-By default only homes are logged; configurable with the `logAllChannels` knob.
+By default only home channels are logged; configurable with the `logAllChannels` knob.
 Needs testing and feedback.
-* all* (non-service) plugins can now be toggled as enabled or disabled in the configuration file.
-Regenerate it to get the needed entries.
-* `IRCEvent` has a new member `count`.
-It houses counts, amounts, the number of times something has happened, and similar numbers.
-This lets us leave `num` alone to its original purpose of specifying numerics.
 * `--asserts` vastly improved.
-* Twitch emote highlighting; now uses a `dstring` and is seemingly fully accurate.
+* Twitch emote highlighting now uses a `dstring` and is seemingly fully accurate.

 # Getting started